strimzi/strimzi-kafka-oauth/HACKING.md

 Starting up the environment
 ---------------------------

 The rest of what we do is platform independent.
-All we need are working `docker`, `kind`, and `kubectl`.
+All we need are a working `docker`, `kind`, and `kubectl`.

 Everytime you start a new Terminal shell, make sure to set the following ENV variables: